-Prior to final plan approval by the Development Review Officer (DRO), the property owner shall:
+Prior to final plan approval by the Development Review Officer (DRO), the property owner

-- a. update Master Plan to indicate the built number of units for each residential pod within Boca Del Mar; - b. revise the site or subdivision plan for each proposed residential pods to reflect the required buffer pursuant to Landscape Condition 2. - c. revised the site or subdivision plans adjacent to Tracts 64A-G to remove notations of the golf course use.(DRO: ZONING Zoning) - 5.
-Previous Condition Number 6 of Resolution 85-288 which reads:
+- a. update Master Plan to indicate the built number of units for each residential pod within Boca Del Mar: - b. revise the site or subdivision plan for each proposed residential pods to reflect the required buffer pursuant to Landscape Condition 2. - c. revised the site or subdivision plans adjacent to Tracts 64A-G to remove notations of the golf course use and setbacks in accordance with Article 1.
+(DRO: ZONING Zoning) - Previous Condition Number 6 of Resolution 85-288 which reads: 5.
 There will be no more than 80 units in Tract 81.
 No further units may be added by Site Plan Review Committee approval.